Nikon Z8 Review

 Should you buy the Z8 or Z9?

 Now before we wrap up, there is one question I think some of you may have.
 Should you buy the Nikon Z8 or the Z9?
 The answer is quite simple actually.
 The Z8 has all the same capabilities of the Z9 in a smaller, lighter package.
-If you feel like you want a battery grip and never plan to take it off, then the Z9 is the best option because the Z8 with the battery grip is much larger than the Z9 that has one built in.
-Past that, there is no reason to go with the Z9 which seems crazy to me; but then again, this is the same company that made the original Z6 with only one card slot and marketed it as a “wedding camera” where in-camera backups are mandatory… (I still haven’t let it go).
+If you feel like you want a battery grip for better battery life and never plan to take it off, then the Z9 is the best option because the Z8 with the battery grip is much larger than the Z9 that has one built in.
+Past that, there is no reason in my opinion to go with the Z9 which seems crazy to me; but then again, this is the same company that made the original Z6 with only one card slot and marketed it as a “wedding camera” where in-camera backups are mandatory… (I still haven’t let it go).

 Conclusion